-If you’re a business owner who wants to improve online reputation and remove a Google review on your business page, let’s start off with some bad news and good news.
+If you’re a business owner who wants to improve online reputation and remove a Google review on your business page, let’s start off with a bit of bad news and then some really good news.

-Bad News: There is no way you can delete a Google review.
+Bad News: As a business owner there is no way you can delete a Google review.

-No matter how mad you are about a review, there’s no button you can press to instantly get rid of it.
-But here’s who can do something about it:
+No matter how upset you are about a negative review, there’s no button you can press to instantly get rid of it.
+But here’s who you can reach out to:

 - The customer who wrote the review.